-Beowulf Schaeffer: We looked at each other, waiting.
+Beowulf Shaeffer: We looked at each other, waiting.
 But there was nothing to say.
 Except, Elephant, look!
 We don't have a hull no more!
 Isn't that remarkable?